MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Management/Get-Process.md

 ```

 This command uses the **FileVersionInfo** parameter to get the version information for the
-`pwsh.exe` file that is the main module for the PowerShell process.
+`pwsh.exe` file that's the main module for the PowerShell process.

-To run this command with processes that you do not own on Windows Vista and later versions of
+To run this command with processes that you don't own on Windows Vista and later versions of
 Windows, you must open PowerShell with the **Run as administrator** option.

 ### Example 7: Get modules loaded with the specified process